1. Resources and Technology

 • If you ask students to participate in icebreaker activities or other group assignments, consider putting students into the same groups each time so that they have the opportunity to become acquainted with each other in a smaller group setting throughout the semester.

-• If you ask students to upload posts on discussion boards on CourseWorks or another online platform and read and comment on each other’s posts, consider creating group discussions so that students are expected to read and engage with only their group members’ posts.
+• If you ask students to upload posts in discussion boards in CourseWorks or another online platform and read and comment on each other’s posts, consider creating group discussions so that students are expected to read and engage with only their group members’ posts.

 • After an in-class group activity, having every student group report back to the whole class may be too time-consuming if there are too many small groups.
 The following are some alternative suggestions for the whole-class debrief.